 On Day 8 of our adventure, we left through the west checkpoint and tucked our RV into a camp just outside the park exit in West Yellowstone, Montana.
 It was late in the day, so we backed in, hooked up, and walked into town for possibly the best pizza I’ve ever had in my life.

-My daughters, 11 and 15, and I headed to the camp’s bath house to wash off the day – rather later than usual.
+My daughters, 11 and 15 at the time, and I headed to the camp’s bath house to wash off the day– rather later than usual.
 We came back out at around 10:20 pm, and it was as dark as night ever gets.
 Montana-black is, shall we say, comprehensive.
 The bath house had short-reaching floodlights that abandoned us in solid pitch after about ten steps.

 Julia, my oldest, kept talking even after I’d stopped our walk, my hands flung out across both girls’ middles.
 The wolves were so loud, she thought they were sirens.
 The pack happened to be unfortunately situated, by the sound of them, just on the other side of our camper.
 They were dead ahead of us, likely-but-not-certainly just beyond where we needed to go.
 And it was definitely a they, not a him, not a her, not a slightly-less-terrifying it all on its own.
 To get back, we had to march straight at a full-on choir practice with quite a number of distinct howly voices ringing in harmony.